 Literally, vinyl tiles that you peel the back off and stick over your original tiles.
 It takes a day at most (with coffee breaks, of course) to completely cover your old flooring.
 It looks totally stunning on this hallway floor but would work just as well in a kitchen or bathroom too.

 We love how the monochrome works with the colours of the stained glass and the belly baskets add the perfect amount of interest and texture.
 The best part?
 You could do this makeover yourself for under £50 – check out places like Etsy, B&Q and Wayfair for plenty of stylish options.
 If you after the exact same tiles used by Marieke, they are from Moon Wall Stickers.
 You can also pick up baskets similar to these from Amazon really cheaply, pop in some house plants and you're done!

 45. Or strip back original floors for a contemporary look

 Stripped back floorboards are a popular feature that looks super stylish in a variety of homes and can even add value to your property.
 Here, the original floorboards have been sanded and bleached to achieve a really calming, Scandi-inspired finish.

-The bonus of runners on hallway stairs: they add colour and character to a space that's sometimes too narrow to furnish with much more than a mirror, a shelf and artwork; they provide comfort underfoot; and they cut down on creaking stairs — all important when you have a partner or teenager who likes to come to bed later than you...
+The bonus of runners on hallway stairs: they add color and character to a space that's sometimes too narrow to furnish with much more than a mirror, a shelf and artwork; they provide comfort underfoot; and they cut down on creaking stairs — all-important when you have a partner or teenager who likes to come to bed later than you...

-If the priority for your space is maximising functional hallway storage ideas, find options that are visually appealing as well as practical.
+If the priority for your space is maximizing functional hallway storage ideas, find options that are visually appealing as well as practical.